Staphylococcus lugdunensis: History

-It was first described in 1988 after being differentiated through DNA analysis.
+This species was first described in 1988 after being differentiated through DNA analysis.
 Its name comes from Lugdunum, the Latin name for Lyon, France, where the organism was first isolated.

 Description

 Colonies of S. lugdunensis are usually hemolytic, sticky, yellow or tan, and about 2–4 mm in diameter after a 48-hour incubation.
-They also can have a characteristic sweet, hay-like odor.
+Colonies may also give off a bleach-like odor similar to that of Eikenella corrodens.
 S. lugdunensis may produce a bound coagulase (that is, the enzyme is bound to the cells), a property it shares with S. aureus, but unlike S. aureus, it does not produce a free coagulase.
 In the laboratory, it can give a positive slide-coagulase test but a negative tube-coagulase test.
 It is fairly easy to identify because, unlike the great majority of staphylococci, it decarboxylates ornithine and is positive for pyrrolidonyl arylamidase.

 In the past, it was frequently misidentified as S. hominis, S. aureus, or other species.
 It occurs as a commensal on human skin, but has been recorded as a cause of serious human infections, such as osteomyelitis, arthritis, septicaemia, wound infections, and aggressive endocarditis.

 S. lugdunensis is generally very susceptible to antistaphylococcal antibiotics, but increasing penicillin resistance has been reported.